gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 this article I propose [AWS Elastic Container Service](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) a new AWS service that helps us to manage containers, why this service?
-Because it is Docker and Docker Composer like!
+Because it is Docker and Docker Composer like, it's managed by AWS, maybe there are more flexible solutions, Swarm, Kubernetes but it is a good start point.

 ![AWS Elastic Container Service](/img/posts/2015-12-16/ecs.png)

 A services of keywords to understand how it works:

 * **Container instance**: An Amazon EC2 that is running the Amazon ECS Agent.
-It has been registered to ECS Cluster
+It has been registered into the ECS.
 * **Cluster**: It is a pool of Container instances
 * **Task definition**: A description of an application that contains one or more container definitions
 * Each Task definition running is a **Task**